The 6 Most Amazing Temples on Koh Phangan

 Wat Rat Charoen

 The temple complex Wat Rat Charoen, also called Wat Thong Sala, is located in the main town of the island.
 To tourists, it is still an unknown place, but to the locals of the island, this temple is an important center for ceremonies and temple festivals.
-If you are on your way from the main town to the beaches of the West Coast, you definitely should beautiful sacred building.
-Very authentic attraction and a beautiful temple of Koh Phangan island.
+If you are on your way from the main town to the beaches of the West Coast, you certainly should beautiful sacred building.
+Very authentic attraction and a beautiful temple on Koh Phangan island.

 Admission is free.